-Each class starts the week with 20 'class points'.
+Behaviour Policy Each class are given 'class points' over the week.
 Rewards for good behaviour at playtimes and lunchtimes include the awarding of additional class points.
 Equally sanctions can result in the loss of points (see Playground Procedures).
 Results are announced in Celebration assembly and the class with the highest score at KS1 and KS2 receive the 'Class of the Week' teddy and an appropriate class treat of their choice i.e. additional playtime, choosing time etc.